Prize Amount: $500 and entrance in the CGS/ProQuest competition as an official University of Utah nominee

 National CGS/ProQuest Competition

-Two CGS/ProQuest Distinguished Dissertation Awards, each consisting of an award of $2,000 and a certificate of recognition, will be presented at the CGS Annual Meeting Awards Luncheon in December 2021, in New Orleans, LA.
-Reasonable travel expenses of award recipients will be covered.
+Two CGS/ProQuest Distinguished Dissertation Awards, each consisting of an award of $2,000 and a certificate of recognition, will be presented at the CGS Annual Meeting Awards Luncheon in December 2022, in San Francisco, CA. Reasonable travel expenses of award recipients will be covered.

 Individuals cannot apply separately to the national award.
 Only winners of the University of Utah nominating competition can be entered in the national competition.